A Survey on Hypergame Theory: Modelling Misaligned Perceptions and Nested Beliefs for Multi-Agent Systems: Hypergame Theory in Multi-Agent Systems

 \paragraph{Relevance Filtering}

 While hypergame theory is a distinct subfield within game theory, the term is occasionally used in unrelated contexts or cited without substantive application.
 To ensure relevance, we manually examined each entry’s abstract, methods, references, and in-text keyword usage.
-We excluded 154 papers that either lacked an actual implementation of hypergames, used the concept only metaphorically, or mentioned it in passing without integration into the modeling framework.
+We further excluded 202 papers that either lacked an actual implementation of hypergames, used the concept only metaphorically, or mentioned it in passing without integrating it into the modelling framework.

 \paragraph{Agent-compatibility Filter}